Understanding the Affordable Care Act (ACA)

 Looking for ACA tax forms?

-With the ACA, there are three kinds of health care tax forms you may need in order to qualify for the health care tax credit.
+With the ACA, there are three kinds of health care tax forms you may need in order to qualify for a health care tax credit.
 Here’s a little about each one:

 Form 1095-A is the Health Insurance Marketplace Statement.
 You'll need the 1095-A form if you bought your health plan on the Marketplace.